dotmaster/toYaml/README.md

 # toYaml - A json to yaml serializer  #

 toYaml is a very simple and superfast JSON to YAML serializer - encoder - dumper - whatever you like ;)
+NEW: from 1.0.0 you can use toYAML directly from the command line

 ## Features and Support ##